huhailinguist/ccg2mono/README.md

 # install depccg parser and its dependencies
-pip3 install cython numpy depccg spacy python -m spacy download en pip3 install allennlp  # for elmo depccg_en download elmo_rebank  # for the rebanked model in depccg
+pip3 install cython numpy depccg spacy python -m spacy download en  # get POS and NER from spacy pip3 install allennlp  # for elmo depccg_en download elmo_rebank  # for the rebanked model in depccg